jsafrane/openlmi-doc/doc/mof/CIM_StoragePool.rst

     **Parameters**

         *IN* ``uint16`` **ElementType**
             The type of element for which supported sizes are reported.
-The Thin Provision values are only supported when the Thin Provisioning Profile is supported; the resulting StorageVolues/LogicalDisk shall have ThinlyPprovisioned set to true.
+The Thin Provision values are only supported when the Thin Provisioning Profile is supported; the resulting StorageVolues/LogicalDisk shall have ThinlyProvisioned set to true.

             ======== =============================